 A B O U T U S

-Our work in New Orleans is mostly behind-the-scenes—listening, learning & making connections across cities.
+Our work in New Orleans is mostly behind-the-scenes—learning, listening & making connections across cities.

 We enjoy making personal introductions & sharing urban insights whenever we can.

-In May 2016, we convened an Urban Exchange between comrades from Detroit & New Orleans, and we brought the NOLA-born Blackness in America Dinner Series to Detroit.
+In May 2016, we convened an Urban Exchange between comrades from Detroit & New Orleans.
+And we brought the NOLA-born Blackness in America dinner series to Detroit.
+We filmed interviews for Change & The City and hosted a documentary crew from The New York Times.
+We worked with Urban Innovation Exchange to publish profiles of innovators.

 E X P L O R E